timurgepard/Symphony-S2/README.md

 I believe that industrial applications need not only a fast growth but an assymptotically stability in the learning process.
 Some ideas were dropped and some proven their worth were solidified:

-1. Temporal (Immediate) Advantage
+1. Temporal (Immediate) Advantage ✅
-2. Fading Replay Buffer
+2. Fading Replay Buffer ✅
-3. Rectified Learnable Sine Wave Activation Function
+3. Rectified Learnable Sine Wave Activation Function ✅
-4. Rectified Huber Symmetric and Asymmetric Loss Functions
+4. Rectified Huber Symmetric and Asymmetric Loss Functions ✅
-5. Seamless Actor-Critic update
+5. Seamless Actor-Critic update ✅
-6. Inplace Dropouts
+6. Inplace Dropouts ✅

+1. "movement is life" concept ❌
+2. reduced objective to learn Bellman's sum of dumped reward's variance ❌
+3. improve reward variance through immediate Advantage ❌

 Some modules were transferred from Pytorch nn.Module to Pytorch jit.ScriptModule.